-Both RAPGAP and DJANGO provide a fair description of the experimental data for the inclusive NC DIS events and the multijet samples.
+Both RAPGAP and DJANGOH provide a fair description of the experimental data for the inclusive NC DIS events and the multijet samples.
 To further improve the agreement between reconstructed Monte Carlo events and the data, weights are applied to selected observables on hadron level.
 The weights are obtained iteratively from the ratio of data to the reconstructed MC distributions and are applied to events on hadron level.
 The observables of the inclusive NC DIS events are in general well described and are not weighted.
 An exception is the inelasticity y.
 The slope of this distribution is not described satisfactorily, where at low values of y the disagreement amounts to about 5 % between the data and the LO MC prediction.
 Since this quantity is important, as it enters in the calculation of the boost to the Breit frame, it was weighted to provide a good description of the data.

 The MC models, simulating LO matrix elements and parton showers, do not provide a good description of higher jet multiplicities.
 Event weights are applied for the jet multiplicity as a function of Q^2 .
 The MC models are also not able to reproduce well the observed P_T^{jet} spectra at high P_T^{jet} and the pseudorapidity distribution of the jets.
-Thus, weights are applied depending on the transverse momentum and pseudorapidity of the jet with the highest (most forward) pseudorapidity in the event.
+Thus, weights are applied depending on the transverse momentum and pseudorapidity of the jet with the highest (most forward) pseudorapidity in the event as well as for the jet with the smallest (most backward) pseudorapidity in the event.
 Additional weights are applied for trijet events as a function of the sum of P_T^{jet} of the three leading jets.
-The weights are typically determined as two-dimensional 2^{nd} degree polynomials with either $P{T,fwd}^{jet}$, $P{T,bwd}^{jet}$ or Q^2 as the second observable to ensure that no discontinuities are introduced [13].
+The weights are typically determined as two-dimensional 2nd degree polynomials with either $P{T,\text{fwd}}^{\text{jet}}$, $P{T,\text{bwd}}^{\text{jet}}$ or Q^2 as the second observable to ensure that no discontinuities are introduced [14].
 These weights are derived and applied in the extended analysis phase space (see section 2.3 and table 1) in order to control migrations in the unfolding from outside into the measurement phase space.
 After application of the weights, the simulations provide a good description of the shapes of all data distributions, some of which are shown in figures 3, 4, 5 and 6.